dbj-systems/dbj--nanolib/README.md

 ### Avoid c++ streams

-Hint: use them only when testing and only in concole apps.
+Hint: use them only when testing and only in console apps.

 - C++ streams is old (ancient) complex design, too.
 - using `iostreams` creates large and slow applications